-Trust is crucial as it impacts people’s behavior in all kinds of relationships—personal and social relationships, buyer and seller relationships, and relationships with technology such as AI.
+Trust is crucial as it impacts people’s behavior in all kinds of relationships—personal and social relationships, buyer and seller relationships, and relationships with technology such as AI and chatbots.
 Trust is also fragile—the CEO of SAP put it best when he said, “Trust is the ultimate human currency, it’s earned in drops and lost in buckets.”

 “Trust is the ultimate human currency, it’s earned in drops and lost in buckets.”

-If customers don’t trust a bank’s virtual financial assistant, they won’t unlock value from it—and if they get no value, the assistant is just another unused feature within their banking app.
+If customers don’t trust a bank’s financial chatbot, they won’t unlock value from it—and if they get no value, the chatbot is just another unused feature within their banking app.
 In this scenario, the bank loses an opportunity to engage with its customers and increase customer loyalty and lifetime value.

-We’ve identified six trust-eroding behaviors banks should teach their virtual assistants to avoid:
+We’ve identified six trust-eroding behaviors banks should teach their banking chatbots to avoid:

 1. Being deceptive about being a bot

-First and foremost, your virtual assistant should immediately inform the user that it’s a bot.
+First and foremost, your banking chatbot should immediately inform the user that it’s a chatbot.
 This is good practice and sets expectations with the user up front.
-It’s also the law in some places—California just introduced a bill prohibiting bots from pretending to be human.
+It’s also the law in some places—California just introduced a bill prohibiting chatbots from pretending to be human.

 2. Being unclear or unreliable

-Your virtual financial assistant should have the ability to communicate naturally with the user and do what is expected of it.
-If the user and the bot can’t communicate or successfully perform tasks together, trust will be lost.
-According to a recent study, a virtual assistant must be able to understand and sustain conversation context, engage in small talk, and indicate when they fail to perform a task.
+Your banking chatbot should have the ability to communicate naturally with the user and do what is expected of it.
+If the user and the chatbot can’t communicate or successfully perform tasks together, trust will be lost.
+According to a recent study, a chatbot must be able to understand and sustain conversation context, engage in small talk, and indicate when they fail to perform a task.
 These are fundamental requirements to maintaining trust.

 3. Doing something unexpected

-If a virtual financial assistant takes an action on the user’s behalf that they didn’t want or expect, trust will be damaged.
+If a banking chatbot takes an action on the user’s behalf that they didn’t want or expect, trust will be damaged.
 For example, imagine a virtual assistant proactively used money a customer was saving for a new car to pay off the remainder of their student loan.
 The assistant made what may have been a sound financial decision based on the information available to it, but the decision lacked context, was unexpected, and unwanted.

 4. Using unexpected information

 People are more sensitive than ever about data privacy—and rightly so.
-While users would expect a virtual financial assistant to know a certain amount of information about them, they would be mistrustful of surprise insights.
-Teach your AI what information it should retain and re-use so it’s delivering the right information at the right time.
+While users would expect a banking chatbot to know a certain amount of information about them, they would be mistrustful of surprise insights.
+Teach your chatbot what information it should retain and re-use so it’s delivering the right information at the right time.

 5. Storing information for too long